Tominous/yoBot-NEW/README.md

   - ^tempmute <member> <time> <reason>
   - ^mute <member> <reason>
   - ^kick <member> <reason>
+  - ^tempban <member> <time> <reason>
   - ^ban <member> <reason>

+### Listeners:
+  - Action listeners, such as join/leaves, role/channel create/deletes, and message deletes.
+  - Join listener for the bot in specific that displays a helpful message in one of the channels in the server.

 ### What I'm working on:
-I'm currently finishing up on the punishments, all I have to do is add temp-ban and history and I'll be done.
+I'm currently finishing up on the punishments, all I have to do is add history and I'll be done.
 For history, I plan on using a JSON file to store data instead of a database, just like in vNitrogen I used a YAML file to store grants and punishments, rather than a database.

 After I finish punishments, my friend wanted me to add a music feature, so that's what I'll be doing.